$200 a month, 40 years, and the magic of compounding.

 Compound interest means your earnings start earning earnings of their own.
 It looks underwhelming for the first decade, then accelerates.

-Starting late is expensive.
+The cost of waiting Starting late is expensive.

 Try setting "wait" to 10 years with the same monthly contribution and return.
 The shortfall isn't 10 years' worth of contributions — it's much bigger.
 The dollars you would have put in early had the most time to compound, so they're the most valuable dollars in the whole pile.